maple

 (though many kidney disease patients also have diabetes--over 60%

 in the author's Health Authority).
-Below is an
+Below is an end-stage kidney

 disease patient with two ulcers that communicate with each other.